 Holidays are occasions to cherish with loved ones and this may mean travelling to reconnect with them.
 If you have children, travelling with them can seem dreadful especially when you imagine having luggage at hand with screaming children in tow.
 This article offers you some useful tips to make your travel with kids less stressful.

-Be prepared.
 The best way to put your mind at ease is to be prepared before hand.
 To begin with, your kids are likely to be extremely excited the day prior to the travel.
 Try and keep them calm and ensure they follow their routine especially when it comes to feeding and sleeping time to avoid them being too tired and in a crappy mood during the journey.
 If you are travelling by public means or going by air, ensure you get to the airport or bus terminus early enough on the D-day.

 You may consider taking a taxi to the airport or bus stop.
 Since you need to check-in at the airport security desk, try and ensure you arrive early enough as a last minute rush with a child in your arms is bound to be nerve-racking.